Students’ Bill of Rights

 - An employee with the authority to address complaints, including the Title IX Coordinators:

-Copies of this Bill of Rights shall be distributed annually to students, made available on every college’s website, and posted in each campus residence hall, dining hall, and student union or campus center and shall include links or information to access the Sexual Violence Response Policy below and the Options for Confidentially Disclosing Sexual Violence.
+Copies of this Bill of Rights shall be distributed annually to students, made available on every college’s website, and posted in each campus residence hall, dining hall, and student union or campus center and shall include links or information to access the Title IX Grievance (Sexual Violence) Policy and the Options for Confidentially Disclosing Sexual Violence.